How to Craft an Effective Restaurant Operations Plan

 Specify Staffing Needs and Training Plans

 A well-developed staffing and training plan is crucial for the success of any restaurant.
 It ensures that your team is capable, well-trained, and prepared to provide excellent service.
+Training and clear processes also reduce costly churn.
+It is estimated replacing frontline employees costs around 40% of their salary, making onboarding and SOP-driven training a smart investment.

 Outline your staffing needs, including specific job titles and responsibilities, the hiring process, onboarding procedures, and training programs.